 If after contacting your Human Resources Department you still have a Matching Gift question, simply contact us and we will be happy to assist you.

 You only need two people to form a team.
 So grab a friend and you’ve got your team!
 There is no limit to the size of your team either.

 How do I start a team?

 Designate someone (or yourself) as the team captain.
 During the registration process, you’ll come to a step asking if you’d like to be an individual rider, create a new team or join an existing team.
-Just follow the directions to “Form a team“.
+Just follow the directions to “Form a team.”
 Then let your teammates know the name of your team, and how to spell your name, since they may have to search the system for your name to join.
-If you’re a team captain returning from last year, you’ll need to recreate your team this year.
+If you’re a team captain returning from last year, you’ll be able to bring back your team when you register.

 How do I join a team?

 When joining a team, be sure that your team captain is registered first and that you know the team name and/or the team captain’s name (and how to spell it).
 When registering select “Join a Team.”
 Find your team’s name and follow the prompts to complete registration.